Biosensors and Diagnostics 4 ENG4036

 - Available to Visiting Students: Yes

-The aim of the course is to give participants the confidence and skills to obtain a detailed understanding of advanced in vivo and in vitro diagnostic sensor technologies associated with optical and electrical biological sensors, including DNA and protein chips.
+The aim of the course is to give participants the confidence and skills to obtain a detailed understanding of advanced in vivo and in vitro diagnostic sensor technologies associated with optical and electrical biological sensors.

 2 lectures per week

 Students must either have completed ENG1031 Introduction to Biomedical Engineering 1 in a previous year or take ENG4181 Cellular Biophysics 4 in the same year as this course.

 70% Written Exam

 30% Written Assignment